harsh725/Amazon_Clone/README.md

 To run the project download the zip file and run
 ### `npm start`

-Runs the app in the development mode.\
+This project is hosted on firebase.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [https://clone0001.web.app/](https://clone0001.web.app/) to view it in the browser.

 ### `Home Page`